 A compilation of articles and videos to help you create and implement your own TPD research project.

-Aspects of GTA TPD You Can Study
+Aspects of TA TPD You Can Study

 Reeve's Conceptual Framework